 Welcome Arts Division Students!

-Last quarter, we started the new academic year with some very exciting news for Arts Division students.
-We welcomed Danette Buie, our first Director of Student Opportunity, Success, and Equity in the Arts Division back in May.
+Last year, we started the new academic year with some very exciting news for Arts Division students.
+We welcomed Danette Buie, our first Director of Student Opportunity, Success, and Equity.
 The Office for Student Opportunity, Success, and Equity was created by the Arts Division to help recruit, retain, and launch Arts Division students into their careers, while also creating a student equity-focused environment.
 This new role was envisioned after years of seeing that there was a desperate need for someone to own these critical issues within the Division.
 Danette is charged with advocating for Arts Division students across campus, managing the Creative Entrepreneurship Internship (CEI) Program, and identifying additional resources that promote student success strategies to increase persistence and academic success for our students.

 At a time where in today’s world, the emphasis placed on high-earning fields has forced performing, visual, and literary arts to take a back seat to what are considered more practical disciplines, such as STEM, those of us who have dedicated ourselves to the arts and arts education must come out aggressively against this skewed, ultimately destructive perspective.
 Moreover, we must do everything possible to support our students who despite the current arts-hostile environment are brave enough to consider careers that they are told lack relevancy and market value.
 We in the arts must trust that the guarantee we have for a sustainable future and success in meeting our goal for the arts to not only survive but also thrive is in the exceptionalism of our mission.
 I applaud each of you for choosing a path in the Arts.